 We spend a major part of our days gazing at the screens of our smartphones, computers, and TVs.
 In doing so, we expose our eyes to the harmful blue light that causes macular degeneration and might lead to permanent vision loss.

 Blue light doesn’t affect our eyesight only, it may also have a negative impact on our sleep.
 It suppresses the production of the Melatonin hormone that regulates the sleep-wake cycle.
-Too much exposure to the blue light might cause sleeplessness by discouraging the release of this sleep-inducing hormone.
+Too much exposure to blue light might cause sleeplessness by discouraging the release of this sleep-inducing hormone.

 The blue light filter feature is found on almost all smartphones but when it comes to smart TVs, it may not be available.
-For instance, I have a 2019 Samsung QLED TV but it doesn’t have an option to enable the blue light filter.
+For instance, I have a 2019 Samsung QLED TV but it doesn’t have the option to enable the blue light filter.
 However, I still managed to turn on the blue light filter on my Samsung TV using the picture settings.

 Anyway, if you are having internet connection problems on your LG TV, you must read our detailed tutorial on fixing the WiFi connectivity issue.